Frequently asked questions about City short courses

-A. Refunds will be given, minus a £25.00 administration charge, if written notification is received at least 14 days before the start of term.
+A. Refunds will be given, minus a £25.00 administration charge, if notification is received by email at least 14 days before the start of term.

 Q. Is there any help available finding a job or internship when I finish a Short Course at City University London?